Irish Social Science Data Archive Services for Depositors & Researchers from ISSDA

 ISSDA website: www.ucd.ie/issda

-Once the work has been completed on preparing the data and documentation, the ISSDA webpage for your data study is created.
-Recent examples using our new processes and procedures include:
+Once the work has been completed on preparing the data and documentation, the ISSDA webpage for your data study is created using the information you supplied in the Depositor Form.

 Delivering data

-In order to access data, researchers need to first submit an application form which can be accessed from the ISSDA website.
+In order to access restricted access data, researchers need to first submit an application form which can be accessed from the relevant data study page.
+This form collects information on all individuals who will have access to the dataset and a brief overview of how the data will be used.
 Users also agree to and sign an End User Licence.

 Datasets are sent out via a secure online download service, called FileSender.
 The datasets are password protected and encrypted.